fehlfarbe/arduino-motorfocus/README.md

 The logfile is located in `%HOMEPATH%\Documents\ASCOM`

 You can also connect an USB-TTL converter to GPIO 10 to see all commands sent by your computer and some debug messages.

+### The motor moves very slow

+* Don't use a DEBUG build because SoftwareSerial printing slows down the microcontroller
+* Check the full/half/... microstep setup of your driver
+* Increase SPEED_MULTIPLICATOR and ACCELERATION in arduino-motorfocus.h

+### The motor doesn't move

+* Check wiring between microcontroller and your driver
+* Check if manual focusing via buttons is working
+* Check wiring between motor and driver, sometimes the motor coil cables are mixed up

 ## PCB